- Psoriasis is a long-term inflammatory disease that causes red, scaly skin lesions (sores).

 Your guide to psoriasis - video

 If you develop red, scaly, raised patches on your skin that don't go away on their own, you should see your doctor.

 If you already have a diagnosis of psoriasis, you should also see your doctor if your condition:

 - causes you concern about the appearance of your skin

 How is psoriasis diagnosed?

 If you think you have psoriasis, see your doctor.
 They will ask you some questions on your condition, and may ask about your family's medical history.
 Your doctor will examine your affected skin.
-Your doctor may refer you to a dermatologist, or a rheumatologist if your joints are affected.
+They may refer you to a dermatologist, or a rheumatologist if your joints are affected.
 Sometimes, they will take a biopsy, or refer you to another doctor to take a biopsy, to confirm the diagnosis.

 How is psoriasis treated?

-There is no cure for psoriasis but there are many treatments that can help to keep it under control and reduce flare-ups.
+There is no cure for psoriasis but there are many psoriasis treatments that can help to keep it under control and reduce flare-ups.
 If you have psoriasis, you may need lifelong treatment to help manage the condition.

-- taking your prescribed treatment regularly to help prevent flare-ups
+- taking your prescribed treatment exactly as prescribed to help prevent flare-ups

 - reducing stress